-4.9 Distinguish between peptidoglycan and pseudopeptidoglycan cell walls.
+CONCEPT AND REASONING CHECKS4.9 Distinguish between peptidoglycan and pseudopeptidoglycan cell walls.

-The Cell Membrane Represents the Interface between the Cell Environment and the Cell Cytoplasm
+The Cell Membrane Represents a Selective Barrier Between the Cell Environment and the Cell Cytoplasm

 10. Molecules and ions cross the cell membrane by facilitated diffusion or active transport.